rubenselander/pykolada/README.md

 # PyKolada
-A Python Wrapper for Kolada API
+A Python wrapper for the statistical API Kolada.

 ## Overview